merc1er/bitcoinpython/docs/source/guide/advanced.rst

 Offline Transactions
 --------------------

-Bitcash supports the signing of transactions for keys in cold storage.
-First you need to prepare a transaction while connected to the internet using the :func:`~bitcash.PrivateKey.prepare_transaction` class method of a private key.
+bitcoinpython supports the signing of transactions for keys in cold storage.
+First you need to prepare a transaction while connected to the internet using the :func:`~bitcoinpython.PrivateKey.prepare_transaction` class method of a private key.
 You must know your address.

 .. code-block:: python

-    >>> from bitcash import PrivateKeyTestnet
+    >>> from bitcoinpython import PrivateKeyTestnet
-    >>> from bitcash.network import NetworkAPI, satoshi_to_currency
+    >>> from bitcoinpython.network import NetworkAPI, satoshi_to_currency
     >>>
     >>> satoshi_to_currency(NetworkAPI.get_balance_testnet(address), 'usd')
     '833.03'